Who Are We?

 We are blessed to be celebrating our 40th Anniversary this year.
 As part of our cerebration please enjoy this video.

 The Guild idea originated when Mr. & Mrs. Boutell of Bloomfield Hills, who for several years served on the Meadow Brook Executive Committee, acted as hosts for a series of parties in their home for the actors and directors who came to Meadow Brook Theatre.
-As time went by, members of the community became interested in theatre after attending the Boutell’s parties.
-It was at this point that Robert A Dearth, then Director of Cultural Affairs at Oakland University, suggested a more formal structure, which would provide an opportunity to assist the theatre and its personnel.
-The outcome was the development of the Meadow Brook Theatre Guild in 1977.
+As time went by, members of the community became interested in Theatre after attending the Boutell’s parties.
+It was at this point that Robert A. Dearth, then Director of Cultural Affairs at Oakland University, suggested a more formal structure, which would provide an opportunity to assist the Theatre and its personnel.
+The outcome was the beginning of the Meadow Brook Theatre Guild in 1977 under the leadership of Mrs. Carol McClure of Rochester.

-Mrs. John McClure, of Rochester, served as the first president of the Guild.
-It was during her second term that the Guild developed goals, formed bylaws and undertook a few projects providing a structure and format that has continues to the present.
+In 1979, under President Mrs. Jane Allen, the Guild developed goals, formed by-laws, and undertook a few projects providing a structure and format that has continued to the present.

 A number of services were initiated in the first years.
-Those services included suppers to the crew on technical dress rehearsal nights, funding the afterglow parties on opening nights, offering hospitality to visiting performers in the form of welcome baskets, hosting brunches in their homes to entertain the cast of the plays and assisting in furnishing the trailers in which the cast members lives while at Meadow Brook Theatre.
-These services have been changed over the years to meet the needs of the theatre.
+Those services included: tech suppers for the crew on technical dress rehearsal nights, funding the afterglow parties on opening nights, offering hospitality to visiting performers in the form of welcome baskets, hosting brunches in their homes to entertain the cast of the plays, decorating the Theatre, and assisting in furnishing the trailers in which the cast members lived while at Meadow Brook Theatre.

 A number of fundraisers have been initiated over the years.
 Touring costume shows were started in 1982.
 These shows were presentations of costumes from previous Meadow Brook Theatre productions, modeled by guild members with professional commentary.
 These costumes were also seen at the Concours d’ Elegence at Meadow Brook Hall.

 Beginning with the 2003-2004 season Meadow Brook Theatre separated from Oakland University.
 Meadow Brook Theatre Ensemble was formed as a non profit group to continue to provide the regional theatre experience for our community.
-At the same time, The Guild, was undergoing a change as well.
-We are now a non-profit organization with 501 © 3 status.
+At the same time The Guild became a non profit organization with 501 c 3 status.

-Through its fundraising efforts Meadow Brook Theatre Guild has donated over $857,000 dollars in goods and services to Meadow Brook Theatre since its inception in 1977.
+Through its fundraising efforts Meadow Brook Theatre Guild has donated over $882,000 dollars in goods and services to Meadow Brook Theatre since its inception in 1977.
+The Guild would like to thank the Meadow Brook Theatre for their efforts throughout the years.
+We would not have been as successful without their partnership.